lauravivan/my-reference/README.md

 A place to keep all my references in Web Development, Tech World and some other stuff.

-_Considerations_
-The design for this project was inspired by Vako Shvili's own design for his Web Design course.
+_Considerations:_ The design for this project was inspired by Vako Shvili's own design for his Web Design course.
 The link to his website is included in this collection of links.

 ## Preview